thelightdesigner/ScuffedWalls/Functions.md

 ## AppendNotes
 Appends data to notes between the function time and endtime (toBeat)

-While it is possible, ScuffedWalls does not serve as a usable alternative to note mapping.

  - Function Time => starting beat of selection (only append notes after...)
  - toBeat: float => ending beat of selection (only append notes before...)
  - selecttype: int,int,int (defaults to 0,1,2,3), only appends to notes with the specified type(s), see [`here`](https://bsmg.wiki/mapping/map-format.html#notes-2) for info on \_type